 Why consider cold smoking?
 Smoking isn’t one-dimensional.
 There are multiple methods to smoke your food well.
 While most people are very much familiar with hot smoking and smokers, cold smoking is certainly a skill to master.

-With cold smoking, you’re not cooking food as with hot smoking.
+With cold smoking, you’re not cooking food as with hot smoking, like on charcoal or pellet smokers.
 Rather you ‘re transforming fresh foods into delicious flavored smoked treats.
 The process can take anything from a few days to a couple of months depending on the type of food you’re smoking.
 And it’ll require low temperatures that ensure the food doesn’t get cooked in the process.
 That’s where a refrigerator comes in!

 Table of Contents